MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 command.

 > [!NOTE]
-> The `-WarningAction` parameter does not override the value of the
+> The **WarningAction** parameter overrides, but does not replace the value of
-> `$WarningAction` preference variable when the parameter is used in a command
+> the `$WarningAction` preference variable when the parameter is used in a
-> to run a script or function.
+> command to run a script or function.

 #### WarningVariable